astrophysics91/PBDOT-calculator/README.md

 # PBDOT-calculator

-This code finds $\dot{P_{b}}$ by Shklovskii effect, Galactic acceleration, and GW emission via MCMC.
+This code uses MCMC to calculate different $\dot{P_{b}}$ effects: Shklovskii effect, Galactic acceleration, and GW emission.
-The inputs from the parameter file generate the random array, following Gaussian.
+The code requires a parameter file to read the obtained values and uncertainties.
-This array finds the mean and standard deviation of each $\dot{P_{b}}$.
+The mean and standard deviation of the probability density distributions show the measured values and errors.

 # What you need

 a.
 Parameter file (mandatory).
+- please provide *par file in Tempo2 format.

 b. expected distance (mandatory).
+- you can modify this in the code.
+- This code uses a fractional error of the distance
+- eg) 100 pc with 0.3 means that the uncertainty of the distance is 30 pc.

 c.
 Mass MCMC generator (optional).

-# Detail

-For b, you can provide the distance and its error.
-The original code uses a fractional error.
-For instance, let`s assume that the distance is 100 pc.
-With the fractional error 0.3, your error of the distance is 30 pc.
+- If you have mass probability distributions obtained from TempoNEST, you can provide this.

-For c, you can consider to use the output from TempoNest that includes the posterior of the companion mass.
-Alternatively, you can make the mass array by yourself.
+- Alternatively, you can make the mass array by yourself.
 If you just want to find $\dot{P}_{b,int}$ by subtracting the obtained $\dot{P_{b}}$ from the Shklovskii effect, Galactic acceleration, you can use the option, subtract_only=True in PK.pbdot() function, additionally.

+# Others

-This code will be upgraded constantly to persue user-friendly interface.
+This code will be upgraded constantly to persue user-friendly interface and description.
 If you have any comments, please mail to me :D

 # Reference: